morrisanimalfoundation/raritan/README.md

 ## Logger
-The logger is a simple module that provides wraps some rich console commands for consistency purposes.
+The logger is a simple module that wraps some [rich library](https://github.com/Textualize/rich) console commands for consistency purposes.